ClonyPDF home

 Common Reasons France Visa Photos Get Rejected

 Visa centres tend to enforce photo standards more rigorously than many applicants expect — particularly TLScontact and VFS Global, which use standardised checklists.
-These are the rejections that come up most frequently:
+These are the rejections that come up most frequently.
+The full cross-country breakdown is in passport photo rejection reasons.

 • Photo older than 6 months: a technically perfect photo gets rejected once it falls outside the freshness window.
 Some centres enforce a 3-month limit.